flenniken/statictea/docs/messages.md

     "Expected a parameter type: bool, int, float, string, dict, list, func or any.", ## wExpectedParamType "Invalid return type.", ## wExpectedReturnType
-    "Unused extra text at the end of the signature.", ## wUnusedSignatureText "Missing the function signature string."]
+    "Unused extra text at the end of the signature.", ## wUnusedSignatureText "Missing the function signature string.", ## wMissingSignature "Only the last parameter can be optional.", ## wNotLastOptional "The return type is required."]
 ```

 # WarningData